Fcmam5/telefonilo.js/README.md

 * Open [examples/example.html](https://fcmam5.github.io/telefonilo.js/examples/example.html) in any web browser.
 * If you're not on mobile, you should see the phone number as a normal test.
-* Press `Ctrl +Shift+M`, you should switch to the mobile view, you should see that the phone number became a clickable.
+* Press `Ctrl+Shift+M`, you should switch to the mobile view, you should see that the phone number became a clickable.

 #### Output
 * Desktop users will see the output as you markup should render